dcunited001/dcunited001.github.io/_posts/2016-07-01-im-not-religious-im-spiritual-3-a-lighthouse-in-a-storm.md

 ## [&#x2182; Keep Your Eye on the Ball](#keep-your-eye-on-the-ball)

-And it follows that one of the most effective tactics you'll find used against you is to distract you from your goals.
+It follows that one of the most effective tactics you'll find used against you is to distract you from your goals.
 Or to convince you that you want something else.
 This is one reason you have to decide what you want.
 What's your passion?
 What matters to you?
 When you know this, you can fight for it and you can do so without distraction or demoralization.

-If you don't people will play you against your ambivalence you'll find yourself as the starving donkey stuck between two bales of hay, always headed to a new goal, but never quite getting there.
+If you don't, people will play you against your ambivalence.
+You'll find yourself as the starving donkey stuck between two bales of hay, always headed to a new goal, but never quite getting there.
 It's better not to have a particular tendency for a desire than to have developed a fortitude against that tendency.
 However, that willpower and fortitude to resist desire generally is indispensible.
-And generally, because those things we need to do, but don't want to do are so important to anyone's long-term success in life, then developing a strong capacity here is one of the most important things you can do.
+And generally, because those things we need to do, but don't want to do are so important to anyone's long-term success in life, then developing a strong capacity here is one of the most important attributes you can develop.

 <a name="nature-of-mind"/>